 At Adams Memorial Hospital (AMH) Laboratory, we are committed to providing a full range of laboratory tests in a caring environment.
 We strive to ensure you receive personalized care, starting the moment you arrive at the laboratory’s window.
 Our phlebotomy team offers fast, convenient, and friendly service, while our medical technologists are dedicated to reporting accurate and reliable test results using state-of-the-art equipment.
 The AMH Laboratory is accredited by the Healthcare Facilities Accreditation (HFAP) Program and uphold their high standards for laboratory testing.

-AMH offers three draw sites: AMH Laboratory, Berne Convenience Clinic, and the Medical Office Building Laboratory.
+AMH offers two draw sites: the AMH Laboratory and the Berne Convenience Clinic.
 For your convenience, we also serve as a draw site for Quest, LabCorp, and LabOne/LabCard.

 1100 Mercer Avenue